seriaati/seriaati/README.md

 🍕 If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by buying me a pizza on [BuyMeACoffee](https://buymeacoffee.com/seria) (I don't drink coffee!).
 Your support not only fuels my passion for coding but also helps sustain my journey as a student and developer.

 # About Me
-👋 Hi, I'm an international student from Taiwan, currently studying CS in [Waseda University](https://www.waseda.jp/top/en/).
+👋 Hi, I'm an international student from Taiwan, currently studying computer science in [Waseda University](https://www.waseda.jp/top/en/).
 🌍 I speak Chinese and English.
-🐍 My most used and most loved programming languages is Python, and I use it to code things like:
+🐍 My most used and most loved programming language is Python, and I use it to code things like:

 ## Discord Bots
 🦢 [Shenhe](https://github.com/seriaati/shenhe_bot): My largest and most sucessful project so far (discontinued).